Cherreads

 That look.

-Charlie tilted his head slightly, eyebrows raising just once.
-The signal was clear.
+Charlie tilted his head once.

 We need to talk.

-Once they were far enough from the campfire's glow, Charlie finally spoke.
+Once far from the fire, Charlie whispered:

-"Dude," he said quietly.
-"Don't you think this is a little weird?"
+"Dude… don't you think this is weird?"

 Darren frowned.
 "Weird how?"

 Darren blinked.
-"Wait—so you're saying… what, exactly?"
+"So you're saying…?"

 "Wait."

 "What is it?"
-Charlie asked, moving up beside him.
+Charlie asked.

-"A police hat," he said quietly.
+"A hat," he whispered.

 "What would the police be doing here?"
 Charlie asked.

-Darren didn't answer.
 The question hung in the cold air.

 A scream.

 High-pitched.
 Broken.
-Not human.

-Then Charlie whispered, barely audible, "That came from where Mia went…"
+Charlie's voice trembled.
+"That came from where Mia went…"

 "We need to tell the others," he whispered.